SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 19 January, 2024 at 23:34:16
+# Last Refreshed - 20 January, 2024 at 23:34:11
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pacer Group Ride: Tempus Fugit in Watopia with Miguel</b>
+<b>using hr2vp to Zwift in a hotel! - Pacer Group Ride: Tempus Fugit in Watopia with Miguel</b>

-which happened on 19 January, 2024 at 17:45:00
+which happened on 20 January, 2024 at 17:43:37

-Which is 0 years, 0 months, 0 days, 5 hours and 49 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 50 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10589656463
+You can see it here https://www.strava.com/activities/10596417134

 ## Number of Rides
 How many rides have I done each year?